Duty to carry

 A small number of drivers will be free from this duty.
 Drivers of taxis who can prove to their licensing authority that they have a medical condition, such as severe asthma, which is aggravated by contact with dogs, will have been given an exemption certificate.

 A driver who has been granted an exemption will display a yellow ‘Notice of Exemption’ on the near side of the windscreen of their vehicle.
 The front of the notice will have the letters ‘ED’ (Exemption Dogs) and will show the driver’s licence number.

 You should report any problem or refusal to carry your dog to the Passenger Transport Licensing Division (taxi licensing section) which is part of the Driver & Vehicle Agency.

 'Right of access'

-The ‘right of access’ all people with disabilites have to goods, services and facilities has now been extended to transport services.
+The ‘right of access’ all people with disabilities have to goods, services and facilities has now been extended to transport services.

-As well as the duty to carry assistance dogs, public and private hire taxi drivers must also ensure that they do not discriminate against you, treat you less favourably or fail to make a reasonable adjustment to their service.
+As well as the duty to carry assistance dogs, taxi drivers must also make sure they do not discriminate against you, treat you less favourably or fail to make a reasonable adjustment to their service.